vfat-io/tycho-indexer/tycho-indexer/README.md

 ### Future Enhancements

 In future iterations, the service might be enhanced with the capability to stream historical events.
-This feature would enable complex backtesting use cases, enabling users to replay and analyze past blockchain events in real-time
+This feature would enable complex backtesting use cases, enabling users to replay and analyze past blockchain events in real-time.

+## Special Attributes

+Tycho utilises several special attributes to support specific functionality.
+Some of these reserved attributes are static and can be found on the *Protocol Component*, however most are considered potentially dynamic and are found in the *Protocol State* (see [tycho-core](../tycho-core/README.md) docs for more information on these structs).

+#### Protocol Component static attributes:
+- `manual_updates`: indicates whether the component's updates should be applied automatically, i.e. whenever there is a change in any of the linked contracts, or manually triggered using the *update_marker* state attribute.
+In scenarios where a contract undergoes frequent changes, automatic updates may not be desirable.
+This field helps to control and prevent unnecessary updates in such cases.
+If omitted, updates should be applied on all changes.

+#### Protocol State attributes:
+- `update_marker`: indicates that the component state has changed and the update should be applied.
+This attribute should only be expected for protocol components that have the static attribute *manual_updates* set to true.
+- `balance_owner`: specifies the address of the account that owns the protocol component's tokens.
+Omitted if the tokens are owned by the component itself.
+- `stateless_contract_addr`: specifies the address of a stateless contract required by the component.
+An index is used if multiple stateless contracts are needed, for example `stateless_contract_addr_0`.
+For more complex protocols, a function could be defined here that should dynamically resolve and retrieve the stateless contract address.
+- `stateless_contract_code`: specifies the code for a given *stateless_contract_address*.
+An index is used if multiple stateless contracts are needed, for example `stateless_contract_code_0`.
+The index must match with the related *stateless_contract_address*.